noahmchang/Google-Developer-Student-Clubs/README.md

 In this web development project, users can write and upload reviews for books that they have recently read.

 ## Note
-Node modules must be installed prior to running through NPM.
+Node modules must be installed through NPM prior to running.

 # Getting Started with Create React App